 About Keswick Music Society

-Keswick Music Society was founded in 1947 by Leslie and Joan Sparey, local music lovers, the meetings starting as gramophone playing evenings but quickly progressing to live concerts by local and national musicians held in the School Hall.
+Keswick Music Society was founded in 1947 by local music lovers Leslie and Joan Sparey.
+The meetings started as gramophone playing evenings but quickly progressed to live concerts by local and national musicians held in the School Hall.
 They attracted artists of high calibre and over the decades built up a thriving membership of up to 200.
-Since 1999 when Theatre by the Lake was opened all our concerts have taken place there, and our Steinway grand piano, bought with help from the Lottery Fund, is safely kept there.